-Washington Post journalist and award-winning author of Imperial Life in the Emerald City (inspiration for the 2010 movie Green Zone), and Little America
+Washington Post journalist and award-winning author of Imperial Life in the Emerald City (inspiration for the 2010 movie Green Zone), Little America, and For Love of Country.

 Photo credit: Kate Zola

 About Rajiv Chandrasekaran

 Rajiv Chandrasekaran is a senior correspondent and associate editor of The Washington Post.
 His reporting and writing is focused on the U.S. effort to stabilize Afghanistan, and he travels there frequently to meet with Afghans and Americans involved in counterinsurgency operations and reconstruction programs.

 He has served as The Post’s national editor and as an assistant managing editor.
 From April 2003 to October 2004, he was The Post’s bureau chief in Baghdad, where he was responsible for covering the reconstruction of Iraq and supervising a team of Post correspondents.
 He the author of Little America, and Imperial Life in the Emerald City, a bestselling account of the troubled American effort to reconstruct Iraq.
 The book, which provides a firsthand view of life inside Baghdad’s Green Zone, won the Overseas Press Club book award, the Ron Ridenhour Prize, and Britain’s Samuel Johnson Prize.
 It was named one of the 10 Best Books of 2007 by the New York Times.
 Imperial Life in the Emerald City was also a finalist for the National Book Award and the New York Public Library’s Helen Bernstein Award for Excellence in Journalism.
 The book has been adapted into a major motion picture,Green Zone (2010), starring Matt Damon and directed by Paul Greengrass.